xmengkinaxis/CPP/System Design Interview Checklist.md

 - **Purpose**
   - Go deeper into the **design of 2–3 critical components** (**performance-sensitive** or **core to functionality**) with the guidance of the proper [LLD Deep Dive Lenses](#60-lld-deep-dive-lenses-short-checklists-for-common-components-to-deep-dive).
   - Show understanding of **how data flows and how requests are handled at a detailed level**.
+(Dynamic Behaviors in HLD)
   - Demonstrate ability to **evaluate trade-offs, handle failures, and optimize performance**.

 - **Approach**